minio/docs-k8s/source/deployment/deploy-minio-operator.rst

 Prior to v4.0.0, the MinIO Operator and Plugin required Kubernetes 1.17.0.
-You *must* upgrade your Kubernetes infrastructure to 1.19.0 or later to use the MiNIO Operator or Plugin v4.0.0 or later.
+You *must* upgrade your Kubernetes infrastructure to 1.19.0 or later to use the MinIO Operator or Plugin v4.0.0 or later.

 Kubernetes TLS Certificate API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~